UWBCD/UWBCD-ReactOS/README.md

 We are also working on a own list with new software that can/should be included.
 For more informations look please look [here](https://github.com/UWBCD/UWBCD-ReactOS/wiki/Software-List-1:-Our-own).

-For more about our goals please read [this](https://github.com/UWBCD/UWBCD-ReactOS/wiki/1.)-Project-Goals).
+For more about our goals please read this: https://github.com/UWBCD/UWBCD-ReactOS/wiki/1.)-Project-Goals

 There is still a lot to do...
 [Here](https://github.com/UWBCD/UWBCD-ReactOS/wiki/To-Dos) is our To-Dos-List!